 Post herpetic neuralgia – PHN

-If I get it, is it too late?
+If I get shingles, is it too late?

 Vaccine for shingles

 Most people are vaccinated against chicken pox these days, but immunity can wear off.
-A shingles vaccine is available in Australia since November 2016 and is an effective way to protect against the disease.
-It is available for free for patients over 70 years of age.
-(Younger patients will pay about $200 for the vaccine).
+A shingles vaccine is available in Australia since November 2016 and is an effective and safe way to protect against the disease.
+The vaccine is available for free* for patients aged 70-79 years of age.
+(Other people will pay about $200 for the vaccine).

 Sore, red eyes?
 Come and see the experts.
 Call The Eye Practice on (02) 9290 1899 or make an appointment online today.